 We turned our guest room into an office, this is where I spend most of my time nowadays, haha.

-In my spare time, I go to dive, freedive, surf, take pictures or just chill on the beach.
+In my spare time, I go to dive, freedive, surf, travel, take pictures or just chill on the beach.
 I like to hang out with my friends and spend my time in the nature.
 I love this island.
 It‘s wild and simple.
 Just like my soul.

 This is my short story about how I changed my big city life to a small island.